Shiv8218/Assignment_pytest/README.md

-This Assignment inclued Api Tesing and Frontend Testing Using Selenium.
+This Assignment incluedes Api Tesing and Frontend Testing Using Selenium.